djnavarro/arrow-visual-identity/README.md

 </p>

-## Official usage guidelines
+## Using the Apache Arrow logos {#using-the-logo}

+### General guidelines

-Usage guidelines for official logos are quite similar across many brands, and the typical rules apply for the Apache Arrow logo
+Usage guidelines for official logos are quite similar across many brands, and Apache Arrow is no exception.
+The core principle is to respect the visual integrity of the logo.
+Guidelines that will help you do so include:

  - Please don't visually distort the logos
  - Please reproduce at a clearly visible resolution
  - Please don't modify the text or the design of the chevrons
  - Please don't add additional text to the logotype or imagery to the chevrons

-In general, the principles laid out in [Apache Foundation Style Guide](https://apache.org/foundation/press/kit/ApacheFoundation_StyleGuide.pdf) for usage of the Apache logo are also appropriate for the Apache Arrow logo
+In general, the principles laid out in the [Apache Foundation Style Guide](https://apache.org/foundation/press/kit/ApacheFoundation_StyleGuide.pdf) for usage of the Apache logo are also appropriate for the Apache Arrow logo.
+If you're in a situation where you want to refer formally to the Apache Arrow project you should adhere to these guidelines pretty closely and avoid modifying the official logos.

-## Creating unofficial images
+### Regarding unofficial images

-Okay that was the boring part, and we had to include it because Apache Arrow is a large project and it genuinely does need to have some meaningful visual identity.
-If you're in a situation where you want to refer formally to the Apache Arrow project you should adhere to those guidelines pretty closely.

-That said, not everything in life is official.
-The purpose of the visual identity guidelines is to provide guidance on what to do when you *do* need to refer to Apache Arrow in an official or formal way.
+That said, there are occasions where you may want to use the logo unofficially.
+The purpose of the visual identity guidelines as described so far is to provide guidance on what to do when you *do* need to refer to Apache Arrow in an official or formal way.
 It's not meant to prevent people from having fun creating unofficial images when appropriate.

 To provide useful guidance on when unofficial images are acceptable and unacceptable, here are two examples: